Review of Financial Studies 2014 doi: 10.1093/rfs/hhu058

 We find that Nevada, the second most popular state for out-of-state incorporations and a state with lax corporate law, attracts firms that are 30–40% more likely to report financial results that later require restatement than firms incorporated in other states, including Delaware.
 Our results suggest that firms favoring protections for insiders select Nevada as a corporate home, and these firms are prone to financial reporting failures.
-We provide evidence that Nevada law also has a causal impact by increasing a Nevada firm’s propensity to report financials that require restatement.
+We provide some evidence that Nevada law also has a causal impact by increasing a Nevada firm’s propensity to misreport financials after the firm has incorporated in Nevada.

 Keywords: corporate law, Nevada, accounting restatements, agency costs

 Barzuza, Michal and Smith, David C., What Happens in Nevada?
 Self-Selecting into Lax Law (December 30, 2013).
 Review of Financial Studies 2014 doi: 10.1093/rfs/hhu058; Virginia Law and Economics Research Paper No. 2011-08.
 Available at SSRN: https://ssrn.com/abstract=1644974 or http://dx.doi.org/10.2139/ssrn.1644974